Yaiko's Selection

 Yaiko's Selection is an album by Japanese singer and songwriter Hitomi Yaida.
 It is a collection of tracks personally selected by the singer as her favourite.
 Originally released as part of the Single Collection/Yaiko's Selection Box Set, it was issued on its own following fan demands.
-Released in 2004, it peaked at No. 30 on the Japanese albums charts.
+Released in 2004, it peaked at No. 30 on the Japanese albums chart.